ShreyanshiJaiswal/SQL_Practice/CodeChef_sql/Case Study - CodeChef Database/README.md

 - Evaluating GROUP BY results mentally
 - Predicting nested aggregate outputs

-Because these were multiple-choice questions, the platform often **did not provide full schema details** or **complete datasets**, making it difficult to document them like typical SQL coding problems.
+Because these were multiple-choice questions, the platform often **had full schema details** or **complete datasets**, but the dataset & tables were available and the **actual question and answer options were in a separate tab**, requiring:

+- Switching between the data tab and question tab
+- Interpreting the query mentally
+- Matching the answer from the multiple choices

+Because these were not traditional “write-the-query” exercises, documenting them in a typical SQL format for GitHub was less straightforward and more time-consuming.

 This also made it challenging to maintain GitHub uploads consistently, since MCQ-style SQL problems do not always translate into standalone SQL files or reproducible examples.